lrkrol/multigradient/docs/README.md

 colormap(multigradient('preset', 'div.km.BuRd'));
 ```

-Look inside the script for other available presets.
+Control points can be applied to presets as well.
+See inside the script for more available presets.